 The thing about mono diets, as Dr. Joel Fuhrman points out, is that you are not getting the full variety of phytonutrients.

-When you consider how malnourished most of us are from eating a diet of refined foods that strip your body of nutrients, and damage your immune system, you want to start replacing those nutrients as quickly as possible with the highest quality foods you can afford.
+Most of us are malnourished from eating a diet of refined foods that strip your body of nutrients, and damage your immune system.
+It is important to start replacing those nutrients as quickly as possible with the highest quality foods you can afford.

 When I was on the spuds diet, I had a lot of cravings for junk foods.